smallboy-dev/Vitalswap/README.md

 ## Customization Tips

 - Colors, radii, and sizing variables are centralized at the top of `styles.css` under `:root`.
-- Add/remove `reveal` classes to control which elements animate on scroll.
+- Add/remove `reveal` or `animate-in` classes to control which elements animate on scroll.
 - Tweak easing and durations in `styles.css` (`cubic-bezier` curves used for a premium feel).
+- FloatingAssistant.jsx can be positioned, themed, or extended easily from within `src/components`.

 ## License